fwweah/time/README.md

 creator credits: fwweah
 latest version: v4

-### V4 updates
+### V4.1 updates
 *The latest version has released and is now public, it contains*
-1. Support for all countries
+- more support for all countries
-2. Updated GUI
+- search feature
-3. Optimised for better performance
+- accurate timezones